FOSSEE/sees/ult/Using_Linux_Tools.rst

     * /pattern: Search for pattern.
 Regular expressions can be used.

-    * n: Go to next match (after a successful search).

-    * N: Go to previous match.

-    * mletter: Mark the current position with letter.

-    * 'letter: Return to position letter. [' = single quote]

     * '^ or g: Go to start of file.

     * '$ or G: Go to end of file.